morfeojs/morfeo/packages/core/README.md

 > In this example we are using the property "px" that it's an alias for paddingLeft and paddingRight, check all the aliases [here](https://github.com/VLK-STUDIO/morfeo/tree/main/packages/spec)

-Your can even retrieve the style of component by using the properties `componentName` and` variant`
+You can even retrieve the style of a component by using the properties `componentName` and` variant`

 ```typescript
 // { color: '#00000', backgroundColor: "#fffff" }